PROGRAM OVERVIEW

 As a student in this program, you’ll gain the expertise, skills and hands-on experience to truly make a difference.
 Under the leadership of world-class faculty expertise in engineering, applied sciences and social sciences, you’ll graduate from Mines well-prepared for a successful career in development, corporate social responsibility or other areas that directly support the communities you seek to serve.
-You’ll make an impact—one that will change lives all around the world.

 Funding and